-Emmanuel College exists to impart wisdom to the next generation by educating young men and women in a culture which prioritises the pursuit of truth and the development of character.
+Welcome to our website.
+Allow me to take a few moments to introduce our College to you.
+Emmanuel College exists to impart wisdom to the next generation by educating young people in a culture which prioritises excellence, leadership and character.

-We are a school with a distinctive Christian character but our community is made up of students, staff and parents who hold many different religious and ideological positions and unite around our core beliefs and core values.
+We are a school with a distinctive Christian character but our community is made up of students, staff and parents who hold many different religious and ideological positions and unite around our core beliefs and core virtues.
+In short, our school is a school where everyone is welcome.
 I believe that our ethos is liberating because it provides both a framework for knowing both about and how to live in our world.
 The Christian gospel is a message of hope, redemption and transformation that makes a difference to how we see ourselves and how we live.

 We value academic excellence and each year see many of our students leave to take up places at some of the world’s top universities, but we hold personal best to be of far greater importance and exist for young people of all abilities.
 It is our experience that by developing a strong work ethic, holding a growth rather than fixed mind-set, and being provided with outstanding tuition, students may go on to achieve considerably more than they might have imagined possible.